-Alternative A- A search of the Montana Natural Heritage Program Database shows no recorded observances of sensitive species have been noted in the general project area.
-The project is not located within Greater Sage Grouse Core, Connectivity or General Habitat.
+Alternative A- A search of the Montana Natural Heritage Program Database showed observations of four sensitive species the in the general project area. due to the small scope of this project should not cause any significant impact to this species if present.
+The species noted are listed below.